chriamue/did-planning-poker/join.md

 id: Session Id from an invitation.

-alias: Name, the Client wants visible for others
+alias: Name, the Client wants visible for others.

+icon: Some nice icon.

 ## accept